The Irrationality of Atheist Belief

 by Jefferson White

-I. That the Atheist Conception of
+I. That the Atheist Conception of Evolution Is Illogical

-In this argument, we are not interested in whether macro-evolution actually occurs.
+In this argument, we are not interested in whether macro-evolution occurs.
 For the sake of argument, we will assume that it does.
 Thus the argument is that it is the atheist’s conception of macro-evolution that is illogical.

 This is why the atheist conception of evolution is logically incoherent.
 It is logical nonsense to believe that life can evolve out of non-life.

 II.
-That the Atheist Conception of
+That the Atheist Conception of Reality is Illogical

 First, the atheist is convinced that nature has no intent, no purpose, and no design.
 Nature simply is and evolves without purpose.

-So why is the atheist rationally incapable of recognizing the logical contradiction between his belief that the cosmos has no meaning and his belief that he can somehow create meaning?
+So why is the atheist rationally incapable of recognizing the contradiction between his belief that the cosmos has no meaning and his belief that he can somehow create meaning?

-And what this tells us is that the atheist is someone who is uniquely irrational.
+What this tells us is that the atheist is someone who is uniquely irrational.